gioeloja/claption/README.md

 ## [Technologies](#technologies)

 For the backend, a serverless microservices architecture is employed using AWS and Go AWS SDK.
 This includes S3, SQS, DynamoDB, Lambda, and ECS.
 I used PyTorch for the model, Docker to containerize it, and Flask to interact with this image.
-The frontend is built with Next.js and Tailwind CSS.
+The frontend is built with Next.js, TypeScript, and Tailwind CSS.

 ## [System Design](#system-design)